soukoku/ntwain/README.md

 // The wrapper has many methods that corresponds to the TWAIN capability triplet msgs like
 // GetValues(), GetCurrent(), GetDefault(), SetValue(), etc.
-// (see TWAIN pdf doc for reference)
+// (see TWAIN spec for reference)

 // This example sets pixel type of scanned image to BW and
 // IPixelType is the wrapper property on the data source.
-// (note: the name of the wrapper property is the same as the CapabilityId enum) PixelType myValue = PixelType.BlackWhite;
+// The name of the wrapper property is the same as the CapabilityId enum.
+PixelType myValue = PixelType.BlackWhite;

 if (myDS.Capabilities.ICapPixelType.CanSet  &&